GlobedGD/globed2/README.md

 ## Building

+For building the server, you need nothing more than a Rust toolchain.
+Past that, it's essentially the same as any other Rust project.
+Building the client is, however, a bit more complex.

 ### Windows

 Open the latest [libsodium](https://github.com/jedisct1/libsodium) release, download the asset called `libsodium-1.x.y-msvc.zip` and unzip it into `libs/`

-Then just proceed with the CMake build.
+Then just proceed with the CMake build, like you would in any other mod.

 ### Mac